Why do you need crown lengthening?

 1. To fix your teeth

-If you do not have enough tooth to support a restoration/ filling or an artificial crown, you need a crown lengthening.
-For instance:
+If you do not have enough tooth to support a restoration/filling or a dental crown, you need a crown lengthening.

 - When your tooth fractures at the gum line